-Sometimes you just want to see a bunch of amazing hotels on the edge of incredible cliffs high above gorgeous blue waves.
+Sometimes you just want to see amazing hotels atop incredible cliffs, perched high above the water below.
 We’re happy to oblige.

 White Exclusive Suite & Villas